With its distinctive towers, the Frauenkirche is the city’s most famous landmark.

 A day out for children and adults alike: a visit to Tierpark Hellabrunn, the world’s first “geozoo”.

-Exclusive guided tours through Munich at a glance.
+Exclusive guided tours for individual guests through Munich at a glance.